 C.J.
 Hodgson, Former Chief Geologist, Barrick Gold Corporation

-MDRU welcomes Corporate and Individual Members, which currently includes major and junior mining and exploration companies from Canada, United States, and Australia, and several Associate Members.
-MDRU has collaborative research projects with economic geology research groups in the United States and Australia, and is developing projects in Asia and Africa.
+MDRU’s core support comes from Corporate and Individual Members, which currently includes major and junior mining and exploration companies from Canada, and around the world.
+MDRU has collaborative research projects with economic geology research groups in the United States, South America, and Eurasia.

 MDRU assists members by increasing the understanding of mineral deposits and methods that are used for their discovery.
 This is accomplished through:

 Research projects: Projects are supported by mineral exploration companies, government research councils, geological surveys, and other agencies.
-Project development involves close collaboration with supporting companies, other research groups and creative geoscientists not generally working on ore deposits
+Project development involves close collaboration with supporting companies, other research groups and creative geoscientists who may not typically work on ore deposits

 Resource Centre, which is available for use by members and students, contains: